 - You have complete control over your fulfillment operations.

-- A 3PL may have no order minimums or maximums.
+- Some 3PLs have no order minimums or maximums.

 - The warehouse you choose might have no limits (or higher limits) on the number of SKUs.

-- You can ship a full range of products, including perishable or restricted items.
+- You can ship a full range of products, including items ineligible for the Shopify Fulfillment Network.

-- Shopify will use your branded packaging and inserts when shipping your orders.
+- An independent fulfillment warehouse will use your branded packaging and inserts when shipping your orders if you choose.

-- Many 3PLs offer shipping discounts to their clients.
+- Many 3PLs offer discounted rates on shipping to their clients.

 - You’ll have a wider choice of shipping carriers, including FedEx.